-Provide equitable access to regional parks and open space to meet the recreational and diverse user needs for active healthy communities, while e
+Provide equitable access to regional parks and open space to meet the recreational and diverse user needs for active healthy communities, where each state is the second state of the seco

 Parks Policy 1.1.
 Develop Park facilities to accommodate specialized activities, large special events, and athletic tournaments to meet current and future demand.